JoeSuber/CardSnake/README.md

 Update / check for new data by re-running the above stuff in order.
 It only updates what needs updating so it will be much faster.

+Notice that you have a /CardSnake/pics/ sub-directory full of all the card images.

 Have fun!